Flash3388/FlashLib/README.md

 # FlashLib
-FlashLib is a robotics software development library originaly designed to improve and help FRC teams, but can now work on other platforms such as Raspberry PI and BeagleBone Black.
+FlashLib is a robotics software development library originaly designed to improve and help FRC teams, but can work on other platforms, specifically Raspberry PI and BeagleBone Black.
-FlashLib is currently available for Java users only, but a C++ version is in development.
+FlashLib is currently available for Java users only, but a C++ version is in planning.

 FlashLib is still in a beta stage.

-Current version is: 0.1.0

 The library was moved here from the original repository in GitLab: https://gitlab.com/FLASH3388/FLASHLib